sevleo/sevleo/README.md

 Started my coding journey with Python 🐍, developing a few little games on Python.
 Currently diving deep into JavaScript and web development through the The Odin Project curriculum.

 ## What I'm up to next:
+- Learn NodeJS
-- Learn NodeJS.
+- Learn React
-- Learn React.
+- Learn Bootstrap
-- Complete CS50.
+- Complete CS50
+- Deep dive into data structures and algorithms
 - Learn C++
-- tbd...
+- continous learning and exploration of technologies!

+## Projects:

 ## Other interests:
 ⚡ Calisthenics!